-Apple will invest $390 million in Finisar Corp for increasing productions of the chips that empower the high-end iPhone X features like portrait mode photos, Animojis and Face ID.
+Apple will invest $390 million in Finisar Corp to increase production of the chips that empower the high-end iPhone X features like portrait mode photos, Animojis, and Face ID.

 Coming back to Finisar, the company planned to use the investment to revive a 700,000-square-foot plant in Sherman, Texas.
-The purpose of the plant is making high volumes of laser diodes named VCSELs or vertical-cavity-surface-emitting lasers.
+The purpose of the plant is to make high volumes of laser diodes named VCSELs or vertical-cavity-surface-emitting lasers.

-Apple said that it is going to purchase 10 times more VCSELs than previously made in the world over the same time span.
+Apple said it will purchase 10 times more VCSELs than previously made in the world over the same time span.

 The Sherman facility of Finisar will start shipping products in the second half of the next year.